caitlynbakery/Secrets/README.md

 Level 4 - Using bcrypt, salting is possible and it adds integers/symbols to the end of the hash.

 Level 5 - A cookie is used to track users' information.
 A session is like a login session.
-The problems of local storage is that it seems unreliable and people like to use Google authentication because it is more secure to them.
+The problem of local storage is that it seems unreliable and people like to use Google authentication because it is more secure to them.

 Level 6 - Using Oauth2 with Google is the most secure method compared to the other methods previously mentioned.